 Migration steps

-Cancel Retool when Appsmith covers your internal tools.
+Cancel Retool once Appsmith covers your internal tools and the team is comfortable with the builder.

-Not for: Appsmith is the wrong fit for teams who depend on Retool's polished workflow features or third-party integrations; staying with Retool is correct for those.
+Not for: Pass on Appsmith if your team depends on Retool's polished workflow features or paid premium connectors Appsmith does not match; staying with Retool is correct for those.

 Strengths